cypherpunk-academy/2064/en/043_1915_In a soup kitchen.md

 Hilde: "I know.
 We'll have to pay a fine if we don't have one, won't we?
 30 Reichsmarks, I think.
-I understand that, the law is the law.
+I understand that the law is the law.
 And there's been some infection from bad kitchens.
 Our group here has a lot of experience.
 We've made hundreds of lunch soups already.